NFF 2026 Fresco Welcome Haara 79

 With 120 speakers and more than 60 sessions, there was a lot going on — and that was the point.

-AI ran through the programme like a live wire.
+AI ran through the program like a live wire.
 Not as a buzzword, but as a genuine operational challenge that nearly every organisation in the room is grappling with.
 How do you deploy it responsibly in a regulated environment?
 What does it mean for your workforce and your risk profile?
 Speakers from DNB, Kantega, Noria, and Boost.ai brought grounded, practical perspectives - more "here's what we're learning" than "here's the future."
 Attendees also got to see AI inspirational pitches from AI companies like Crunched, Novem, Quantfolio, Bislab, and even NVIDIA.

 Blockchain and digital assets, open banking, insurtech, wealth tech, and the regulatory horizon — DORA, PSD3, AI governance — all featured too.
 For founders and investors, there was a dedicated focus on what building and scaling in the Nordic ecosystem actually looks like right now, and what it takes to secure funding for startups in Norway and the Nordics.